 Significance: Considered as the most sacred month of the year in the Islamic religion, Ramadan is believed to be the time when Muhammad received the initial revelations of the holy book, Quran.
 In the Islamic culture, Ramadan is the month when people must indulge in good deeds, charity, fasting, spiritual awakening and increased worship, as all good acts done during this month get multiplied by 70 with the mercy of Allah.

 Significance: An important Hindu festival celebrated on the ninth day of Chaitra Navratri, Ram Navami was the day when the seventh avatar of Lord Vishnu descended on earth.
 He was incarnated as Ram with a motive to establish great moral values known as dharma and beat evils of society, known as adharm.
 Hence the birth anniversary of Lord Ram is a grand celebration in the country.

 Significance: The harvest festival celebrated in northern states of India, Baisakhi is the day when farmers offer gratitude for a bountiful harvest of the Rabi crop.
 Also, this festival is celebrated with much merriment in Punjab as it marks the foundation day of the Khalsa Panth community by the tenth Sikh Guru, Guru Gobind Singh some 300 years ago.

 Where to celebrate Baisakhi in India?

-Significance: Known as the Bengali New Year, Pohela Boishakh is a grand celebration in West Bengal and neighboring states.
+Significance: Known as the Bengali New Year, Pohela Boishakh is a grand celebration in West Bengal and neighbouring states.
 Owing to its importance in the states, this festival is observed as a public holiday.
-On this auspicious day, special prayers are offered to Goddess Lakshmi and Lord Ganesha and also small processions as well as parades are carried out at certain places.
+On this auspicious day, special prayers are offered to Goddess Lakshmi and Lord Ganesha, and also small processions as well as parades, are carried out at certain places.

 Where to celebrate in India?